 It is through many naturally occurring play activities that you can help support the developmental progression of fine motor skills for your toddler or child.
 On this blog, we’ve compiled a list of 35 fine motor skills activities used by our pediatric occupational therapists here at NAPA Center.
 These activities can be easily introduced at home or in a preschool setting to encourage fine motor development while having some fun!

-Fine motor skills are the movements and coordination of the small muscles of the body, typically thought of as the movements that involve the fingers and the hands, fine motor skills are essential for supporting independence with dressing, feeding, eating and performance in school.
+Fine motor skills are the movements and coordination of the small muscles of the body, typically thought of as the movements that involve the fingers and the hands.
+Fine motor skills are important for supporting independence with dressing, feeding, eating and performance in school.
 The best way to foster fine motor efficiency and supplement your child’s occupational therapy is to build practice into your child’s everyday routine with fine motor skills activities at home.
 Now, let’s dive into our favorite fine motor activities!